-I am thrilled to announce my forthcoming book with Harper Wave – Future Tense: Why Anxiety is Good for You.
+I am thrilled to announce my forthcoming book with Harper Collins – Future Tense: Why Anxiety is Good for You.

 In this age of a global pandemic, political polarization, and catastrophic climate change, anxiety is on the rise, and many of us feel overwhelmed by our fears for the future.
 Clearly, hundreds of self-help books, thousands of rigorous scientific studies, and 30 different anti-anxiety medications are not helping enough.
 To cope, we believe we have to attack anxiety like we do any life-threatening disease – prevent it, avoid it, and stamp it out at all costs.